1810-oct08-java-usf/auth-service/README.md

 # auth-service
-Auth microservice for the MSE supporting P3
+Auth microservice for the MSE supporting RPM